Englewood Divorce Lawyer

 What is the First Step in a Divorce?

 The first step in starting any divorce in Colorado is to file a petition and summons with the district court in your county.
 You may have been served divorce papers or you may be thinking of filing.
 In either case, this is the point in the process at which you should consider speaking with a qualified divorce attorney.
-Divorce cases take planning and developing a strategy or game plan early on can provide you with both piece of mind and comfort as you embark on the unknown.
+Divorce cases take planning and developing a strategy or game plan early on can provide you with both peace of mind and comfort as you embark on the unknown.
 A seasoned divorce attorney in Englewood will be able to thoroughly assess your case and advise you regarding the best course of action to take related to each specific issue you face.
 Divorce can be an extremely stressful time and making the wrong moves at the wrong moment could have far-reaching consequences.

 Though divorce can certainly be a tumultuous and emotional time, with so many changes going on, it needs to be approached in an intelligent and businesslike manner.
 Once your case is filed, deadlines start ticking and court expectations come to the forefront.
 Initially, things can move quickly.
 After one spouse files the divorce petition and serves it on the other party, the responding spouse has 21 days to file their written response.
 Additionally, an initial status conference with the court (judge or court facilitator) will take place within 42 days.
 All of your financial disclosures and supporting documentation generally need to be submitted to the court or exchanged by the initial status conference date.
 That entails going through everything you and your spouse have ownership of or debt for and creating a record meticulously detailing all of your daily expenses and financial needs, as well as your assets and debts.
 This detailed financial information is necessary for both sides, their attorneys, and the court for proper decisions or assessments to be made on issues such as alimony, child support, and division of marital property.
 Furthermore, financial disclosures being done quickly is also often necessary should either party seek a temporary orders hearing tied into child support or alimony.